Movatterモバイル変換

 \Stripe\Stripe::setEnableTelemetry(false);

-NoteThere can be breaking changes between beta versions.
-Therefore we recommend pinning the package version to a specific beta version in your composer.json file.
-This way you can install the same version each time without breaking changes unless you are intentionally looking for the latest beta version.
+NoteThere can be breaking changes between two versions of the public preview SDKs without a bump in the major version.
+Therefore we recommend pinning the package version to a specific version in your composer.json file.
+This way you can install the same version each time without breaking changes unless you are intentionally looking for the latest version of the public preview SDK.

 Stripe::addBetaVersion("feature_beta","v3");